syncfusion-content/wpf-docs/wpf/DockingManager/Pattern-and-Practices.md

 ---
 layout: post
-title: Patterns and Practices of Syncfusion's DockingManager control for WPF
+title: Patterns and Practices of Syncfusion DockingManager control for WPF
 description: Patterns and Practices
 platform: wpf
 control: DockingManager